Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Analysis

-As shown in Figure~\ref{fig:ablation}, in all settings, pre-training with pseudo data in all settings helped improve summarization quality.
-In particular, the effect of pre-training can be remarkably seen in the weakly supervised settings (\textbf{orange line} and \textbf{green line}).
-This is because while weakly supervised methods allow training the style and expression of the summary, it is difficult to determine what content to be used for summarization from the noisy-reviews-summary pairs.
-Therefore, we experimentally confirmed that it is effective to pre-train how to summarize the content through self-supervision and to learn the style of summarization through fine-tuning.
+As shown in Figure~\ref{fig:ablation}, pre-training with self-supervision in all the settings helps improve summarization quality.
+The effect of pre-training is the most remarkable in the non-parallel settings (\textbf{orange line} and \textbf{green line}).
+This indicates that while non-parallel training helps learn the desired writing style for summary generation, it is difficult to determine what content to include in the summary only from the noisy-reviews-summary pairs.
+Therefore, we experimentally confirm the effectiveness of self-supervised pre-training for stylized opinion summarization; self-supervision pre-training teaches the model the basics of how to summarize the content, and non-parallel training introduces the model to write in the desired style.
+The same analysis on the FewSum dataset can be found in Appendix.